 “I am just leaving now.
 I should be there shortly.”

-“Oh, I know dear.
+“Oh, I know, dear.
 I actually wanted to let you know you got a letter from a Dean Array.”
-I can hear the smile in her tone of voice.
+I can hear the smile in her voice.

 “What?”
 I asked.

 “Mia, he is the dean at the New York Dance Academy.”

 “Okay.
 Did you open it?”
 I rolled my eyes and prayed she hadn’t.
 “No, dear, I wanted to open it, but your dad took the letter from